 The Fraser Straits Marina falls within the boundaries of the Snapper Creek State Boat Harbour which is managed by the Queensland Department of Transport and Main Roads (DTMR) on behalf of the State of Queensland.
 It was one of the original 15 State Boat Harbours created by the Queensland Government in the 1960's and 1970's to foster small boat activities.

 Today there are 11 remaining including Snapper Creek.

 - Eight, including Snapper Creek, are controlled by DTMR

 - Three are controlled by other authorities - Burnett Heads (Bundaberg Port Authority); Ross Creek (Townsville Port Authority); and Port Douglas (Cairns Regional Council).

-They are recognised as being a coastal-dependent land use and supporting important social and economic activities including tourism, recreation, fishing and transport as well as providing local employment.
+Maritime development areas are recognised as being a coastal-dependent land use which support important social and economic activities including tourism, recreation, fishing and transport as well as providing local employment.